tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 4. Press **F5** to continue the program.

 5. Navigate to [http://localhost:portno/api/Users](http://localhost:portno/api/Users), you should get an error.
-Because you encrypted the column in the previous exercise, EntityFramework is not able to retrieve the value.
-You would need to:
+Because you encrypted the column in the previous exercise, EntityFramework is not able to retrieve the value(s) using default settings.
+In order to do seamless decryption, you would need to:

-    - Run the **\\Hands-on lab\\Database\\02\_PermissionSetup.sql** script.
+    - Run the **\\Hands-on lab\\Database\\02\_PermissionSetup.sql** script if you have not already done so.

-    - Add the [AzureKeyVaultProvider for Entity Framework](https://blogs.msdn.microsoft.com/sqlsecurity/2015/11/10/using-the-azure-key-vault-key-store-provider-for-always-encrypted/) reference to the project and then register the provider code in order for .NET to handle the encrypted column and add the `Column Encryption Setting=Enabled` to the connection string.
+    - Add the [AzureKeyVaultProvider for Entity Framework](https://blogs.msdn.microsoft.com/sqlsecurity/2015/11/10/using-the-azure-key-vault-key-store-provider-for-always-encrypted/) reference to the project.

+    - Register the provider code in order for .NET to handle the encrypted column.

+    - Add an access policy to the Azure Key Vault that gives key permissions (`decrypt`, `sign`, `get`, `unwrapkey`, `verify`) to the Azure AD application.

+    - Add the `Column Encryption Setting=Enabled` to the connection string.

+    - Detailed steps can be found in this [blog post](https://docs.microsoft.com/en-us/archive/blogs/sqlsecurity/using-the-azure-key-vault-key-store-provider-for-always-encrypted)

+    - A third solution (**\\Hands-on lab\\WebApp\\InsuranceAPI\_KeyVault\_Encrypted\\InsuranceAPI.sln**) was added to the GitHub repo that has the necessary references and code added.

+      - Simply update the web.config file with your client id and secret after adding the required Key Vault permissions above.
+      - Update the Key Vault connection string to have the `Column Encryption Setting=Enabled`
+      - Review the code added to the global.asax.cs file.
+      - Run the project and navigate to the above page

 ## Exercise 4: Securing the network